 We try to mitigate that risk by performing intense, methodical research, and by owning only companies in which we have the highest conviction.

 Each of our companies must meet our six investment criteria.
 They also must stand up to our rigorous investment process, through which a team of Sands Capital professionals conducts fundamental research, conducts competitive audits, interviews company management teams, and makes site visits.
 The thoroughness of this process gives us confidence in the durability of our companies’ earnings growth.

 History in part bears out that confidence.
-Consider the chart below, which shows the earnings growth of the businesses in our Select Growth strategy compared with the companies in the Russell 1000 Growth Index during and after the Great Recession of 2008–2009 and the 2020 Global Pandemic.
+Consider the chart below, which shows the earnings growth of the businesses in our Select Growth strategy during the Great Recession of 2008–2009 and the 2020 Global Pandemic.

 A Committed Team and Culture

 Developing the kind of conviction that is needed to build concentrated positions requires that the investment team have a deep understanding of its businesses and a steadfast commitment to our selective, team-based investment process.